A Few “Mindful Minutes” a Day Can Transform Your Health

 In a 2013 study, researchers assigned patients with pre-hypertension (those on the brink of being diagnosed with high blood pressure) to one of two intervention groups.

 One group was taught mindfulness meditation, while the other group learned progressive muscle relaxation techniques.
 At the end of the study, those in the mindfulness group had significantly lower systolic and diastolic blood pressure numbers.

 Mindfulness has also been linked to improvements in immune health and slowing cellular aging.

 Being “in the moment” also benefits your mind

 Additionally, practicing mindfulness offers a wealth of psychological benefits.
-According to a 2015 meta-analysis involving nearly 8,7000 subjects, researchers found that this practice helped effectively lower stress, anxiety, depression, stress, and pain.
+According to a 2015 meta-analysis involving nearly 8,7000 subjects, researchers found that this practice helped effectively lower stress, anxiety, depression, and pain.